-If you are looking for answers to chalk painting questions, you will find them in here along with my chalk paint review where I share the differences and pros and cons of buying brand name chalk paint and making your own.
+If you are looking for answers to chalk painting furniture questions, you will find them here along with my chalk paint review where I share the differences and pros and cons of buying brand name chalk paint versus making your own.

-Jessica from Décor Adventures who was my roomie at the Haven blog conference left me a comment on my last post where I showed you how to make and paint a piece of furniture with chalk paint.
-Her comment:
+I received a comment on my last post where I showed you how to make and paint a piece of furniture with chalk paint.

 Hi Diane, Looks great!
 I have a question though.
 Is this how to make chalk paint or chalk board paint?
 Can you write on that with chalk?
 I mean before you put the wax and glaze on.
 I’ve seen the same recipe for both and wanted to clear it up!

 Her comment got me thinking.
-I didn’t know the answer, so I set out to find out what the difference is.
-I also want to answer all the questions I have received to clear up many readers’ confusion about why you would use chalk paint in the first place, but first – the experiment.
+I didn’t know the answer, so I set out to find out what the difference is between chalk paint and chalkboard paint.
+I also want to answer all the questions I have received to clear up many readers’ confusion about why you would use chalk paint to paint furniture in the first place, but first – the experiment.

-I got a sample jar of Annie Sloan Chalk Paint at the Haven blog conference this summer in the color Provence.
+I got a sample jar of Annie Sloan Chalk Paint in the color Provence.
 This is my first time to use the brand.
 I wanted to see what it smelled like, its consistency, how it felt to the touch when dry.

-When I opened it– it smelled like chalk and is a bit more watery than paint, but it had a nice smooth consistency.
-I am going to to compare it with two of the most common DIY versions of chalk paint – Non-Sanded Grout or Plaster of Paris.
+When I opened it I found it a bit more watery than paint, but it had a nice smooth consistency.
+I am going to compare it with two of the most common DIY versions of chalk paint – Non-Sanded Grout or Plaster of Paris.

 Chalk Paint Recipe Update:

-Since writing this post, I have tried other chalk paint recipes:
+Since writing this post, I have tried more chalk paint recipes: